 400 steps – 10 laps around the house – It’s easier than you think to get those last steps in at the end of the day!

 CLICK HERE to find out more about the TomTom® Touch Fitness Tracker.
-And be sure to stay tuned for my next post to report back on my 1 month 10,000 steps challenge!

 This is a sponsored conversation written by me on behalf of TomTom.
 The opinions and text are all mine.